Home » Furniture Makeover » Glazed Ladder Back Chairs

 Clean & Prep Thrift Store Chairs for Painting

-Don’t forget to do a good inspection of thrift store finds before their makeover.
-Make any repairs needed, then proceed to clean items before painting.
-I started with a broom to sweep away cobwebs from long term storage.
+Remember to inspect thrift store finds before their makeover.
+Make any needed repairs, then proceed to clean items before painting.
+I started with a broom to sweep away cobwebs from long-term storage.

-Proper prep work is very important before painting furniture, whether it’s for yourself and especially if you’re flipping said furniture.
+Proper prep work is very important before painting furniture, whether for yourself or especially if you’re flipping it.
 With a little elbow grease, the TSP easily removed this splotch of random yellow paint.

 Choose the Proper Sized Nozzle

-Looking at two of the three nozzle choices that come with the Super Finish Max I chose to go with the green one.
+Looking at two of the three nozzle choices that come with the Super Finish Max, I chose the green one.
 I used the largest one (not shown) on my last big DIY project, Painting an Outdoor Building.
-Changing out the nozzles/pins is really easy with the small wrench that is included.
+Changing out the nozzles/pins is easy with the small wrench included.

 The Order of Painting Matters

-Even though I took lots of time prepping this project, I knew the best way to get a great finish was with my favorite paint sprayer.
-Painting rungs on chairs is not easy to to by hand, and I knew that the rush seat was going to be it’s own challenge!
+Even though I spent a lot of time prepping this project, I knew the best way to get a great finish was with my favorite paint sprayer.
+Painting rungs on chairs is not easy by hand, and I knew that the rush seat was going to be its own challenge!
 I find it’s best to paint the underside of a chair first.
 The best coverage happens when you’re spraying a vertical surface.

 Resting my projects on the easy diy sawhorses is the best way to get good coverage on all sides.
 I made some of my chalky paint primer for the undercoat.
-The paint I used was a flat paint and I felt it would give me the best chance of good coverage overall.
+The paint I used was flat, and I felt it would give me the best chance of good coverage overall.
 I did two very light coats over the entire chair.

 Painting a Ladder Back Chair